McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 ## Project meetings
 You will work alongside a group of other students on a project - please ensure that you are following up with them regularly to complete all tasks.

-In the case that you are unable to complete a specific task or require more time, please communicate clearly with the rest of your team members.
+In the case that you are unable to complete a specific task or require more time, please communicate clearly with the rest of your team.

-## Lab shifts

-Lab shifts are an opportunity to work on tasks for your assigned study and also assist with other in-person studies.
-Lab shifts allow students to gain hands-on experience and develop skills while assisting with in-person research using the eyetracker and fNIRS technology.

-Lab shifts also allow students to build relationships with other lab members and learn from other students in the lab.
-Students can work together to discuss challenges and prepare for the next stages of their projects.

-Each student will be required to have several hours of lab shifts each week.

-During lab shifts, students should be working on assisting with recruitment, in-person studies, mini-tasks or other project-specific tasks.

-## Training
+# Training

 We are lucky to have access to these expensive devices that allow us to progress our research.